esmelusina/TestAutoGrader/README.md

 Branch  | Modified By | Purpose
 --------|-------------|---------------------------------------------------
-master  | Instructors | Houses all of the exercise texts student | A Student   | Working branch for students to commit work to* key     | Instructors | Contains all of the test I/O and expected answers
+master  | Instructors | Houses all of the exercise texts student | A Student   | A mockup of a working branch that a student would commit work to\* key     | Instructors | Contains all of the test I/O and expected answers

 Note that `key` is virtually unrelated to `master`, though it should be safe to